 This Rabobank Privacy Code describes the requirements that all Group entities worldwide must meet and guarantee an appropriate level of protection of personal data and serve as the Binding Corporate Rules of the Group.

 b.
 Outside the Group

 Your personal data may also be transferred to third parties outside the Group if we are legally obliged to do so, because we need to identify you before we enter into an agreement with you or because we use a third party for meeting the obligations we entered into with you.
 We may also pass on your personal data to tax and supervisory authorities or (national) data protection authorities.

 If you do not pay on time, we may transfer your personal data to third parties that we need in the context of our services (for example, bailiffs and lawyers).

-If we transfer your personal data to third parties outside the European Union/the European Economic Area, we take extra measures to protect your data.
-In some countries outside the European Union/the European Economic Area, the rules for protecting your data are different from those that apply within Europe.
-If we transfer your data to other parties outside the European Union/the European Economic Area and the European Commission believes that the country in which this third party is located does not offer adequate protection in the area of personal data processing, we will only transfer your personal data if other appropriate safeguards are in place, such as the contractual agreements approved by the European Commission or on the basis of the Privacy Shield (United States).
+If we transfer your personal data to third parties outside the European Union/the European Economic Area (‘Europe’), we take extra measures to protect your personal data.
+In some countries outside Europethe rules for privacy and protecting your personal data are different from those that apply within Europe.
+If we transfer your personal data to third parties outside Europe and the European Commission determined that the country in which this third party is located does not offer adequate protection in the area of processing personal data, we will only transfer your personal data if other approved safeguards are in place, such as the Standard Contractual Clauses (‘EU Model Clauses’) approved by the European Commission.

 a.
 Right to access and rectification

-You have the right to ask us to receive the personal data that you provided to us in connection with a contract with us or which was provided to us with your permission, in a structured and machine readable format or to transfer your personal data to a third party.
-Should you ask us to transfer personal data directly to a third party, then this can only be done if it is technically possible.
+You have the right to ask us to receive the personal data that you provided to us in connection with a contract with us or which was provided to us with your consent, in a structured and machine readable format or to transfer your personal data to a third party.
+Should you ask us to transfer personal data directly to a third party, then this can only be done if it is technically possible.e.
+Right to object